What is a Family Office?

 A multi-family office is normally set up as a privately-owned company.
 Although it can be established anywhere in the world, you will find them primarily in Europe (mainly in Switzerland and London) and the United States of America.
 In the past few years, an increasing number of firms in Hong Kong and Singapore have also started providing these services.

 A multi-family office can assist you with a wide range of services, but there are only a few that offer all the services you are looking for to safeguard and increase your wealth.
-So the key to success and satisfaction is to find the family office (in Switzerland) that matches exactly the services you want and need.
+So the key to success and satisfaction is to find the family office that matches exactly the services you want and need.

 Multi-family offices either invest or monitor